idprassides/DataCamp-Take-Home-Test/TrackProposal.md

 # Track Proposal

 ## Power BI Fundamentals
-Start your journey on Data Visualisation with Power BI.
+Start your Data Visualisation journey with Power BI.
 Learn the key features of Power BI, discover the power of data storytelling, and create your own analytical reports.

 ### Courses

 #### _1. Introduction to Power BI (existing)_

-#### 2. The Power BI ecosystem (proposed)
+#### 2. The Power BI Ecosystem (proposed)
 **Marketing Description:**
-Further your understanding of the Power BI ecosystem and how you can harness the power of the 3 main components.
+Further your understanding of the Power BI ecosystem, so that you can harness the power of the 3 main components.
 In this course, you will learn the pros and cons of the major components of Power BI.
-You’ll learn how each one compliments the other, and how to maximise the functionalities of each one.
-Finally, you will get to see real-life examples of each component being utilised and understand how to determine which component best fits the business scenario.
+You’ll learn how each one compliments the other, and how to maximise the functionalities of each.
+Finally, you will get to see real-life examples of each component being utilised and understand how to determine which component best fits a business scenario.
 Learning Objectives:
 - Learn the pros and cons of the 3 major components in the Power BI ecosystem
 - Learn best practise when it comes to utilising the Power BI Desktop and Power BI Service
 - Learn to evaluate which component is most appropriate to answer different business questions

+_Course Prerequiste: Some basic prior knowledge of Power BI will help the learner gain the most out of this course._

 #### _3. DAX in Power BI (existing)_